Skip to main content

 • OBJECT_NAME / OBJECT_ID: Spacecraft identification

-• REF_FRAME_A: First reference frame in the rotation (typically the inertial frame, e.g., EME2000)
+• REF_FRAME_A: First reference frame in the rotation — the frame attitude is measured from (typically the inertial frame, e.g., EME2000)

-• REF_FRAME_B: Second reference frame in the rotation (typically the spacecraft body frame, e.g., SC_BODY_1)
+• REF_FRAME_B: Second reference frame in the rotation — the frame attitude is measured to (typically the spacecraft body frame, e.g., SC_BODY_1)

 • TIME_SYSTEM: Time system used for all epochs in the file (e.g., UTC, TAI)